SwissLife-OSS/thor-client/README.md

 ## Checkout the Thor Generator

-We strongly recommend to use the _Thor Generator_ to generate your own event sources automatically and avoid using the `DefaultEventSource`, because ._Semantic Tracing_ is much more powerful for you in the end.
+We strongly recommend to use the _Thor Generator_ to generate your own event sources automatically and avoid using the `DefaultEventSource`, because _Semantic Tracing_ is much more powerful for you in the end.
 Click [here](https://github.com/ChilliCream/thor-generator) to get more information about the _Thor Generator_.